Skip to main content

 claude mcp add screenpipe --transport stdio -- npx -y screenpipe-mcp

-# make it available in all projects
+to make it available across all your projects:

 claude mcp add screenpipe --transport stdio --scope user -- npx -y screenpipe-mcp